Frequently Asked Questions

 This is why I love writing.
 You hope to have fun, entertain your readers, but to me, it’s always about learning… learning about history, myself, and others.
 And it’s special when something as this unexpectedly touches your life and changes you forever.

-MICHELLE MURIEL is the award-winning, bestselling author of Water Lily Dance and Essie’s Roses.
-She holds a Bachelor of Fine Arts, magna cum laude, and worked as a professional actress, a member of Actors’ Equity and The American Federation of Television and Radio Artists for twenty years, doing theater, voice-over, and commercial work.
-Michelle’s novels poetically explore the secret sides of life, stories told from multiple points of view by strong female characters in history harboring secrets and breaking norms fighting for freedom.
+MICHELLE MURIEL is the award-winning, bestselling author of the #1 Amazon historical fiction bestseller ESSIE’S ROSES and her new novel Amazon bestseller, WATER LILY DANCE.
+Water Lily Dance follows the lives and secrets of three brave women, centuries apart, connected by French Impressionist artist Claude Monet.
+Michelle holds a Bachelor of Fine Arts, magna cum laude, and worked as a professional actress, a member of Actors’ Equity and The American Federation of Television and Radio Artists for twenty years, doing theater, voice-over, and commercial work.
+Michelle transferred her skills in complex character development and historical research into writing heartbreaking, heart-mending historical, literary fiction.
+Her novels poetically explore the secret sides of life, stories told from multiple points of view by strong female characters in history harboring secrets and breaking norms fighting for freedom.
 She is also a songwriter and musician.
-Michelle lives in Missouri with her husband and two quirky Border collies.
-Visit the author’s website at: www.MichelleMuriel.com.
+Michelle lives in Missouri with her husband, Michael.
+To learn more about Michelle and her books, visit the author’s website: www.MichelleMuriel.com